Easy, Delicious Weekly Meal Plans for Busy Moms!

-I didn't have balance for my health, personal life or work.
+I didn't have the right priorities for my health, personal life or work.
 Having been sick the majority of the past year has put everything into perspective.
 It's made me realize that I need to find a new normal.
 I need to eat healthier.
 I need to drink less.
 I need to workout more.
 I need a job that I enjoy.
 I need to focus on me because once I focus on me and get healthy, I can focus on my kids and my husband, and my future.
 Once I'm healthy and strong, and the woman, mom, wife and friend that I want to be, everything else will fall into place.

+How will I achieve this?
 At this point I'm not exactly sure.
 That is the million dollar question.
 If I knew the answer, I wouldn't be writing this blog post.
 Fortunately, I have an unbelievably supportive husband who understands the importance of me going through this journey.

 Does that mean I'm going to only eat gluten, sugar, and dairy free foods, practice mindfulness daily, never drink, and sleep 12 hours a day?
 Nope!
 I wish I had that much control.
-I'm only human and realize that while eating whole grain is 100% better for you than refined grains, I'm going to enjoy and eat white pasta.
+I'm only human and realize that while eating whole grain is 100% better for you than refined carbs, I'm going to enjoy and eat white pasta.
 Because it's delicious and I need some deliciousness in my life.
 I'm also going to enjoy getting a beer or two with Ian.
 But with that comes the other side of health.

 So, I hope you stick around for the ride to see how or if I fix my priorities.
 My posts may look a little different from here on out.
 What that is, again, I'm not exactly sure.
 But I'm excited.
 I'm excited to see where the next year leads.
 Hopefully, not at the local InstaCare.